All about door hardware

 Brass fittings - high quality, but require maintenance

 Brass alloy door hardware is more susceptible to corrosion than other metals.
 Without proper care, they can darken - a patina can form.
 Therefore, make sure to clean them regularly with special, mild brass cleaners and apply a corrosion protection.
-If you choose brass only for aesthetic reasons, you'd better choose stainless steel fittings with a brass look.
+If you choose brass only for aesthetic reasons, you'd better choose Stainless steel fittings with a Brass effect.

-Finding the right door fittings: this is how it works
+Finding the right door hardware: this is how it's done

-The door fitting should, of course, match the door.
+The door hardware should naturally match the door.
 Which materials of the door leaf, door frame, hardware and door handle create a harmonious picture?
 Which properties are particularly important to you?
 What durability and care do you want?
 It is best to ask your specialist dealer for advice on this.
-You can find tips on special fittings for glass doors from us.
+You will find tips on special fittings for Glass doors here.

-When we speak colloquially of door handles in Germany, we actually mean the door handle as the generic term for all handles with which a door can be opened or closed.
+When we speak colloquially of Door handles in Germany, we actually mean Door handles as the generic term for all handles used to open or close a door.

-The most widespread in Germany is the door handle.
+The most widespread in Germany is the Door handle.
 Everyone knows it: an angled lever that has to be pressed down.
-A mechanism pulls back the latch in the lock case - the door opens.
-Door latches are also called door handles in Germany.
+Due to a mechanism, the latch in the lock case retracts - the door opens.
+Door handles are also called Lever handles in Germany.
 In Austria the term Türschnalle is common, in Switzerland the name Türfalle.
-Door handles are mainly used for room doors, because they are easy to use.
-If you do not have a hand free, an elbow can also be used to open the door.
+Door handles are mainly used for room doors because they are easy to use.
+If you have None hand free, an elbow can also be used to open the door.

-This simplicity is both a curse and a blessing: Even small children or pets quickly learn how to use the door handle.
-Therefore, if the door is to remain locked, door handle sets are usually equipped with a rosette or a door plate with a keyhole, so that the door can be secured against unauthorized access with the help of a key.
+This simplicity is both a curse and a blessing: Even small children or pets quickly learn how to use the Door handles.
+Therefore, if the door is to remain locked, Door handle sets are usually equipped with a rosette or a door plate with a keyhole, so that the door can be secured against unauthorized access with the help of a key.

 The doorknob - internationally popular